 Bailey is seated to Brett’s right and nearest to the cabin wall.
 The pair hold hands tightly.
 She leans in to him, puts her head on his shoulder, whispers in his ear.

 “This is it,” she says.
 “We’re finally going to see all our work coming to fruition.”

 “Yes, and I hope that they didn’t miss anything important about the ‘Beatle’,” Brett replies, gesturing to his mentor.

 “Are you nervous, Dr. Vanderbeek?”
 Brett calls over to the older gentleman, who appears to be thumbing through a ship’s manual that he has hastily put together for them all to digest later.

-If he’s nervous about the launch, he’s not showing it and in fact appears completely confident that the engine will rise to its full design potential during this first test.
+If he’s nervous about the launch, he’s not showing it and in fact appears completely confident that the engine will rise to its full design potential during this final test.

 “No, not nervous, Brett.
 A little apprehensive perhaps,” he admits, looking up.

 “Flight, everything is a go here, how about over there?”
 Captain Littleton calls over his radio to Major Alvindorf, Director Hicks and another group hovering around the Mission Control desk.
 They’re carefully checking the data streaming to them from the most advanced space ship in history.